Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

 Monolithic zirconia

 Zirconia was traditionally used for strength as an alternative to metal.
-Over the years this material has only increased in strength, allowing us to utilise it for full arch implant cases.
-It has also vastly improved in terms of the aesthetic potential.
-At GoDigital Dental, we use the very best zirconia we can source, giving our dentists the best of both worlds for both crowns and bridges.
-We have seen quite a shift from a more traditionally layered crown or bridge towards using a fully monolithic zirconia to really achieve a certain result where aesthetics are concerned.
-The development of zirconia has seen it go from a pure white block to a multilayered monolithic block with high translucencies and durability for us to be able to achieve the high demands when it comes to appearance that are so often associated with cosmetic cases.Â
+Over the years, this material has only increased in strength, allowing us to utilise it for full-arch implant cases.
+It has also vastly improved in terms of its aesthetic potential.
+At GoDigital Dental, we use the very best zirconia we can source, giving our dentists the best of both worlds for crowns and bridges.
+We have seen quite a shift from a more traditionally layered crown or bridge towards using a fully monolithic zirconia to achieve a particular result in terms of aesthetics.
+The development of zirconia has seen it go from a pure white block to a multilayered monolithic block with high translucencies and durability, enabling us to meet the high demands for appearance that are so often associated with cosmetic cases.

 Advanced ceramics for crown and bridge restorations